ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/choosing-a-compset.rst

 Compsets coupled to data atmosphere and stub ocean/sea-ice ("I" compsets)
 -------------------------------------------------------------------------

-`Supported CLM Configurations <CLM-URL>`_ are listed in `Table 1-1 <CLM-1.1-Choosing-a-compset-using-CLM#table-1-1-scientifically-supported-i-compsets>`_ for the Scientifically Supported compsets (have been scientifically validated with long simulations) and in `Table 1-2 <CLM-1.1-Choosing-a-compset-using-CLM#table-1-2-functionally-supported-i-compsets>`_ for the Functionally Supported compsets (we've only checked that they function).

 Here is the entire list of compsets available.

 `CESM compsets <http://www.cesm.ucar.edu/models/cesm2/config/compsets.html>`_